Living Our Food Principles

-We continue to engage with our suppliers regarding our Food Principles and commitments to our Guests, and have reviewed these important values with them.
+We continually engage with our suppliers regarding our Food Principles and commitments to our guests and have reviewed these important values with them.
 As we make progress in these areas, we will continue to share updates.
 (New restaurant brands that join our portfolio are fully integrated into our Food Principles commitments within five years from acquisition.)

 Pork: Since 2016, Darden has committed to work with pork suppliers to limit the use of gestation crates for housing pregnant sows, with a goal to source only gestation-crate free pork by 2025.
 The majority of our suppliers today have made a commitment to housing improvements.